budtmo/docker-android/README.md

 2. Emulator for different devices / skins, such as Samsung Galaxy S6, LG Nexus 4, HTC Nexus One and more.
 3. Ability to connect to Selenium Grid
 4. Ability to control emulator from outside container by using adb connect
+5. Support real devices with screen mirroring
+6. Ability to record video during test execution for debugging
-5. Open source with more features coming (monkey test, support real devices with screen mirroring and video recording)
+7. Open source with more features coming

 List of Docker images
 ---------------------